 Deciding to nurture yourself and tend to your body’s needs is an important aspect of recovering from any type of psycho-emotional abuse.
 Keep it simple at first.
 A soothing cup of hot herbal tea each morning; lavender misters; scented candles; ‘spa’ music; relaxing walks; Epsom-salt baths – these are just a few of the daily practices you can experiment with as you begin to develop self-nurturing practices and habits.

-Step 4: Find a trauma-informed Psychotherapist or Certified Recovery Coach
+Step 4: Find a trauma-informed Psychotherapist trained in Family Systems

 Many therapists and coaches are working online now, and some offer low-fee slots to those who are in financial need.
 Psychology Today’s website allows you to use filters to find therapists in your area who address your specific issues and you can filter for online service providers as well.
 Click on the filter ‘Types of Therapy’, then ‘Show More Types of Therapy’ and then ‘Family Systems’ to find a therapist who will be familiar with family roles such as ‘identified patient’ and ‘family scapegoat’.
+A therapist with in-depth training in Internal Family Systems (IFS) may also be helpful as they are trained in doing ‘parts’ work, which benefits most adult survivors of FSA.
 Mental Health telehealth platforms also offer financial aid if you reach out to their support team.
 You also can ask to be matched with a licensed Marriage, Family Therapist (LMFT), as these psychotherapists are required to receive a great amount of training in Family Systems as part of their Masters programs.
 Recovering from family scapegoating abuse is difficult to do alone or only with the help of an online forum or self-help book, especially if C-PTSD symptoms are present.
 Decide to get help, and don’t stop until you do.

 UPDATE: Dr Janina Fisher (who wrote the workbook I use with my clients) now has a search function to find a Certified Trauma-Informed Stabilization Treatment (TIST) trained therapist.
 Search link here: janinafisher.com/search/